 SROH Application Process

 SROH takes place between June and August.
-Interested students can apply through the Leadership Alliance Summer Research-Early Identification Program.
+For information on eligibility requirements and how to apply, please visit the Leadership Alliance Summer Research-Early Identification Program.

 Applications open on November 1, 2020, and must be submitted by February 1, 2021.

 Room, Board, and Stipends

 The in-person version of the program covers travel to and from the program, housing, and typically a stipend of $3,500 and a food allowance of $1,500.
 Students participating in MARC or similar programs that provide summer support are welcome to apply.
 Students are required to participate for the full period of the program.
 PLEASE NOTE: Summer 2021 will be virtual.
 Dates are TBD soon.